Related Media: What is Heart Failure?

 Heart failure with reduced ejection fraction.
 EBSCO DynaMed website.
 Available at:https://www.dynamed.com/condition/heart-failure-with-reduced-ejection-fraction.
 Accessed September 15, 2020.

-What is heart failure?
+What are the signs and symptoms of heart failure?
 National Heart, Lung, and Blood Institute website.
-Available at: https://www.nhlbi.nih.gov/health/health-topics/topics/hf/causes.
+Available at: https://www.nhlbi.nih.gov/health/health-topics/topics/hf/signs.
 Accessed September 15, 2020.

 Last reviewed September 2020 by EBSCO Medical Review Board